JeffersonLab/clas12alignment/dc/README.md

 This code implements the CLAS12 DC alignment procedure developed by T. Hayward and documented at clas12alignment/dc/original_scripts_and_docs/CLAS12___DC_Alignment_Github_Tutorial.pdf.

-The algorithm is based on the assumption that the *real* DC geometry is close to the nominal and that the transformation between the two can be described as a linear combination of translations and rotations in x, y and z of each DC region.
-The size of these translations and rotations is determined studying how the tracking fit residuals and the z vertex distribution for straight tracks varies as a function of individual translations or rotations and finding the set that minimize the residuals and the difference between the z vertex distribution and the known target position.
+The algorithm is based on the assumption that the *real* DC geometry is close to the *nominal* geometry and that the transformation between the two can be described as a linear combination of translations and rotations in x, y and z of each DC region.
+The size of these translations and rotations is determined studying how the tracking fit residuals and the z vertex distribution for straight tracks vary as a function of individual translations or rotations and finding the set that minimize the residuals and the difference between the z vertex distribution and the known target position.
 Specifically:
 * Straight electron tracks are reconstructed and histograms of fit residuals for each DC layer and of the z-vertex distribution are made in bins of sector, polar and azimuthal angles.
 These histograms are analyzed to extract the shifts from zero of the fit residuals and the shifts of the z-vertex from the known target position.
 Since straight track runs are usually on empty target, the z-vertex histograms show peaks corresponding to the target cell windows that can be fit and compared to the installation position.
 * The same tracks are reconstructed applying a single translation or rotation.
 The size of these is chosen to be large enough to have a measureable effect on fit residuals and vertex distributions, while being small compared to the DC cell size.
 The values used so far are 0.1-0.8 cm for shifts and 0.2 deg for rotations.
 Translations and rotations are applied in the tilted-sector coordinate frame (y axis along the DC wires and z axis perpendicular to the DC layers, i.e. at 25 deg from the beamline axis).
 Currently, the x rotation is not supported by tracking software.
 Therefore, the total number of shifts and rotation is 15, 3 translations and 2 rotations for each of the 3 regions.